 Penguins' Matt Murray: In goal Tuesday

-Murray will get the starting nod on the road against the Blue Jackets on Tuesday, Sam Kasan of Pens Inside Scoop reports.
+Murray will get the starting nod at home against the Panthers on Tuesday, Sam Kasan of Pens Inside Scoop reports.

-Murray will look to bounce back from Saturday's defeat to the Flyers in which he allowed a couple of soft goals and gave up a 3-1 lead.
-The netminder took much of the blame for the loss and will need to be significantly better if the Pens are going to avoid missing the playoffs for the first time since 2005-06.
-A clash with a revamped Columbus squad that include world-class center Matt Duchene probably isn't the best matchup to get Murray back on track.
+Murray started all four games of the Penguins' road trip, including a back-to-back Friday and Saturday versus Buffalo and Montreal, respectively.
+In those contests, the netminder went 2-0-2 with a .913 save percentage.
+This season, the Thunder Bay native has actually performed worse at home, where he is 7-8-0 with a 3.69 GAA, compared to a road record of 13-2-3 and 2.32 GAA.

 More News